dtinth/promptpay-qr/README.md

 - The app remembers your PromptPay ID, so you don’t have to enter the information each time.

 - It is a [**Progressive Web App**](https://developers.google.com/web/progressive-web-apps/), so you can add to home screen and it will work offline (Android).

+- No personal data is sent to any server.
+Your PromptPay ID stays in your phone/computer.

 ## CLI